 A culminating project can be a thesis, master's project, dissertation, doctoral research project, doctoral project, creative project, or similar endeavor.

-Each thesis or dissertation must be supervised by a committee of at least three members of the graduate faculty.
-The thesis or dissertation proposal must be approved by the committee and the title of the thesis or dissertation registered with the Dean of the Graduate School not later than the last day of classes in the academic term preceding the one in which the student expects to graduate.
+Each culminating project must be supervised by a committee of at least three members of the graduate faculty.
+The project proposal must be approved by the committee and the title of a thesis, dissertation, or doctoral research project registered with the Dean of the Graduate School not later than the last day of classes in the academic term preceding the one in which the student expects to graduate.

 Document Reference: 1L8